 SWA’s chief executive, Julie Hesketh-Laird said: ‘This is not a decision we have taken lightly.
 However given our strong view that minimum pricing is incompatible with EU law and likely to be ineffective, we now hope that our appeal can be heard quickly in the UK Supreme Court.

 ‘Having studied the ruling, we believe the Scottish court has not properly reviewed the legislation’s compatibility with EU law as required by the European Court’s judgment.’
 Earlier this week, First Minister Nicola Sturgeon urged the SWA to abandon its right to appeal and instead let this ‘life-saving’ policy to finally pass into Scottish law.

 A prominent Scottish alcohol campaigner, Erin Carlin, said; ‘They know that they will not win this case in London.
 Everyone knows that.
 Meanwhile, 22 people die every week because of alcohol’

 If you are affected by alcoholism, you may require alcohol addiction treatment.
-Contact Ocean Recovery Centre today on 01253 847 553.
+Contact Ocean Recovery Centre today.

 Posted on Monday, November 21st, 2016 at 10:14 am in Latest News.